How To Change Careers: 6 Tips To Ease the Transition

 Some of your cons could be negotiable.
 For example, if your commute is the biggest drawback, would working from home a day or two a week help?
 If it’s feasible to check your to-dos off remotely, consider asking your manager for more flexibility.
 It’s likely your boss will oblige—particularly if he or she runs the risk of losing a valuable employee.

 What this exercise helps determine is whether it’s actually time to change careers.
 If the pros outweigh the cons, or the cons could be solved with a couple of conversations, then you should probably rethink your decision to leave.
 If the cons list is long, however, then this activity could inform your next career move.
-Rather, if you enjoy what you’re doing day to day, maybe it’s time to change industries.
 If you’re passionate about the industry and like your role, you might be experiencing the wrong cultural fit.
 The more insights you can glean, the easier the overall job search will be.

-Read More: 6 Signs It’s Time to Change Jobs (And What to Do About It)
+Read more: 6 Signs It’s Time to Change Careers

 2. Start making other lists.

-If the conclusion of your pros and cons list is, “It’s time to change careers,” then you need to start drafting additional lists.
+If the conclusion of your pros and cons list is that it’s time to change careers, then you need to start drafting additional lists.
 Questions you should focus on answering include:

 • What are my values?